tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 Here's an example.
 For many years, Jekyll used [redcarpet](https://github.com/vmg/redcarpet) and [pygments](http://pygments.org/) to process Markdown and apply code syntax highlighting.
 However, to increase Windows support, Jekyll switched to [kramdown](https://kramdown.gettalong.org/) and [rouge](https://github.com/jneen/rouge) at version 3.0.
 It was supposed to be a seamless backend switch that wouldn't require any adjustment to your existing Markdown.
 However, I found that kramdown imposed different requirements around spacing that broke a lot of my content, particularly with lists.
 I wrote about this issue here: [Updating from redcarpet and Pygments to Kramdown and Rouge on Github Pages](https://idratherbewriting.com/2016/02/21/bug-with-kramdown-and-rouge-with-github-pages/).

-In many ways, my blog requires tool support for kramdown-flavored Markdown and rouge syntax highlighting.
-However, I'm reluctant to switch to a more semantic lightweight syntax because tool support for Markdown in general, following GitHub-flavored Markdown, is still much more widespread than support for reStructuredText or Asciidoc.
-Despite the many Markdown flavors, GitHub-flavored Markdown is probably the most common. kramdown is largely compatible with GitHub-flavored Markdown &mdash; it wouldn't be that difficult to migrate.
+Despite the variations within Markdown, I'm reluctant to switch to a more semantic lightweight syntax because tool support for Markdown in general, following GitHub-flavored Markdown, is still much more widespread than support for reStructuredText or Asciidoc. kramdown is largely compatible with GitHub-flavored Markdown &mdash; it wouldn't be that difficult to migrate.

 Additionally, developers tend to be familiar with Markdown but not reStructuredText or Asciidoc.
 If you want to encourage collaboration with developers, you might encounter more resistance by forcing them to write in reStructuredText or Asciidoc.
 Simplicity tends to win out in the end, and Markdown has clear momentum in the lightweight syntax arena.
-I imagine that in 10 years, reStructuredText and Asciidoc will be dwarfed in the same way that RAML and API Blueprint were dwarfed by the OpenAPI spec.
+I imagine that in 10 years, reStructuredText and Asciidoc will be dwarfed in the same way that [RAML](pubapis_raml.html) and [API Blueprint](pubapis_api_blueprint) were dwarfed by the [OpenAPI spec](pubapis_swagger_intro.html).

-Further, the [OpenAPI spec](pubapis_swagger_intro.html) actually lets you use [CommonMark Markdown](https://commonmark.org/) in `description` elements, which might make Markdown a better choice for API documentation.
-As long as you use the Markdown elements that are common across most flavors, migration might not be as painful.
+Further, the OpenAPI spec actually lets you use [CommonMark Markdown](https://commonmark.org/) in `description` elements, which might make Markdown a better choice for API documentation.
+As long as you use the Markdown elements that are common across most flavors, migration (should it be required at some point) might not be as painful.

 Overall, debates between Markdown, reStructuredText, and Asciidoc are pretty heated.
 You will find many for-and-against arguments for each lightweight syntax, as well as debates between XML and lightweight syntax.

-## Lightweight DITA

 One problem with lightweight syntax is its incompatibility with larger content management systems.
 Component content management systems (CCMSs) typically require more structured content such as DITA.
-The DITA committee recently approved [Lightweight DITA](http://docs.oasis-open.org/dita/LwDITA/v1.0/cnprd01/LwDITA-v1.0-cnprd01.html), which will allow you to use GitHub-flavored Markdown and HTML in your DITA projects (assuming tool vendors support it &mdash; OxygenXML already [provides support for Markdown](https://www.oxygenxml.com/demo/Markdown.html)).
+The DITA committee recently approved [Lightweight DITA](http://docs.oasis-open.org/dita/LwDITA/v1.0/cnprd01/LwDITA-v1.0-cnprd01.html), which will allow you to use GitHub-flavored Markdown and HTML in your DITA projects (assuming tool vendors support it).
+So we may see more convergence of XML tools and Markdown in the years to come.

-{: .tip}
 For more details about Lightweight DITA (LwDITA), see the [interview with Carlos Evia](https://idratherbewriting.com/2018/07/23/adventures-of-techie-academic-conversation-with-carlos-evia/) on my blog.
 Carlos is co-chair of the OASIS committee for LwDITA.